seung-gu/chart_ocr_processor/DEVELOPMENT_LOG.md

 # Development Log

-This document tracks the development journey, experiments, challenges, and decisions made during the development of the EPS Estimates Collector.
+This document tracks the development journey, experiments, challenges, and decisions made during the development of the FactSet Report Analyzer.

 ## Executive Summary